data54/BannerlordMods/SortParty/ReadMe.txt

-CultureTierAsc 		- Ordered by culture then Tier ascending RangeMountTierDesc	- Melee/Ranged then by mounted then tier desc RangeMountTierAsc	- Melee/Ranged then by mounted then tier Asc
+CultureTierAsc 		- Ordered by culture then Tier ascending RangeMountTierDesc	- Melee/Ranged then by mounted then tier desc RangeMountTierAsc	- Melee/Ranged then by mounted then tier Asc Custom				- Sorts by user defined criteria

+---------------Custom Sort Instructions---------------
+Custom sort will ignore the flags for CavalryAboveFootmen and MeleeAboveArchers as they're part of

+Available Sort Fields are:

+None

+TierAsc
+TierDesc

+MountedAsc
+MountedDesc

+MeleeAsc
+MeleeDesc

+CultureAsc
+CultureDesc

+UnitNameAsc
+UnitNameDesc

+Custom Sort uses the following settings in order to sort the list, you can use from 1-5 of them, default for all fields is None:
+CustomSortOrderField1
+CustomSortOrderField2
+CustomSortOrderField3
+CustomSortOrderField4
+CustomSortOrderField5

+The sort will essentially group your troops by the first field value and then each subgroup will be grouped by the next sort field and so on.

+Examples (field1, field2, field3, field4, field5):

+TierAsc MountedAsc MeleeAsc UnitNameAsc None - Ordered by tier ascending, each tier will be grouped into if they're mounted with horses on bottom followed by melee/ranged with melee on top and then they'll be ordered alphabetically

+TierDesc CultureAsc UnitNameAsc None None - Grouped by tier descending, each tier will then be grouped by culture aphabetically and then ordered by name
+CultureAsc TierDesc UnitNameAsc None None - Grouped by culture ascending, then each culture will then be grouped by Tier descending and then ordered by name
+MountedAsc MeleeAsc UnitNameAsc None None - Infantry Archers MeleeCavalry RangedCavalry MountedAsc MeleeDesc UnitNameAsc None None - Archers Infantry RangedCavalry MeleeCavalry MountedAsc MeleeAsc TierDesc UnitNameAsc None - Infantry Archers MeleeCavalry RangedCavalry (each group is ordered by tier desc and each tier is alphabetized)

+If you're looking to test custom sorts you'll want to avoid hitting CTRL+SHIFT+(Minus) between restarts as it cycles and saves the file which would overwrite any changes since the game was launched, next priority after bugfixes is a UI

+---------------Config toggles-------------------------
 The following settings should have a value of either true or false:
 EnableAutoSort - turns the autosort when you open/close the party screen on/off EnableHotkey - turns the CTRL-SHIFT-S hotkey that will sort your party on/off